apache/druid/docs/tutorials/tutorial-compaction.md

 The parameters in the `tuningConfig` control the maximum number of rows present in each compacted segment and thus affect the number of segments in the compacted set.

-In the data set, each hour only has 39244 rows.
-39244 is below the default limit of 5000000 `maxRowsPerSegment` for dynamic partitioning.
+This datasource only has 39,244 rows.
+39,244 is below the default limit of 5,000,000 `maxRowsPerSegment` for dynamic partitioning.
 Therefore, Druid only creates one compacted segment per hour.

 Submit the task now: